SmarterMail Message Archiving - Understanding Message Archiving Print

 Message Archiving is a compliance and safety feature that keeps a secure copy of emails sent and received on your domain.

-It is not a visible mailbox folder, and it does not increase your mailbox storage quota.
+Important: Message Archiving is not a visible mailbox folder and does not increase the mailbox storage quota available to users.

 What Message Archiving Is